 Help Your Employees Create A Routine

-Last but not least, help your remote workers create a routine.
+Last but not least, if you want to stop your remote employees from experiencing burnout, help your remote workers create a routine.
 Establishing and maintaining a routine is often cited as one of the best things for remote workers.
 Remote work is new for everyone.
 Remote employees often enjoy the benefits of being able to work from home, but they still need to learn how to juggle this newfound freedom.
 Help your employees establish a routine that sets them up for success.
 How will they start the day?
 When will they sit down to work each day?
 Help them figure out the practices that help them with productivity and burnout reduction.

 Communicate With Your Remote Employees Often